LaserFR/LaserFR/tests/readme.md

 ## Important Notes

 ### Embedding Data
-- The embedding data will be saved as `embedding.pkl` in the `db_path` directory.
+- We have modified the `realtime.py` file in the deepface to support embedding saving and loading.
+So after running the script the first time, The embedding data will be saved as `embedding.pkl` in the `db_path` directory.
 This allows the data to be loaded directly in the future, eliminating the need for recalculation.
   But for a new data path, the embeddings need to be recalculated and saved.

 ### Face Detection and Analysis
-- The script uses the MTCNN backend for face detection and the specified model for face recognition.
-You can test with different backends, FR models, and distance metrics supported by [deepface](https://github.com/serengil/deepface).
+-  You can test with different backends, FR models, and distance metrics supported by [deepface](https://github.com/serengil/deepface).
 Additional face analysis (age, gender, emotion) can be enabled if required.

 ### Webcam Source
 - The script uses the default webcam (source `0`).
 You can change the source if you have multiple webcams or other video sources.